earth-system-radiation/pyRTE-RRTMGP/examples/rfmip-clear-sky.md

 # Variants

-See the `pyRTE-quick-start notebook for more examples, including how to parallelize computations with `dask` and how to add clouds to the problem, and how to combine multiple steps of the calculation at once
+See the `pyRTE-quick-start` notebook for more examples, including how to parallelize computations with `dask`,
+  how to add clouds to the problem, and how to combine multiple steps of the calculation at once.